nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `editp 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+- `editp 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Editing a concert : `editc`

+Edits an existing concert in the Concert address book.

+Format: `editc INDEX [n/NAME] [a/ADDRESS] [d/DATE]`

+- Edits the concert at the specified `INDEX`.
+The index refers to the index number shown in the displayed concert list.
+The index **must be a positive integer** 1, 2, 3, …​
+- At least one of the optional fields must be provided.
+- Existing values will be updated to the input values.
+- Date must be in the 'YYYY-MM-DD hhmm' format e.g `d/2025-01-21 1010`

+Examples:

+- `editc 1 a/2 Stadium Drive d/2024-10-11 2200` Edits the address and date of the 1st concert to be `2 Stadium Drive` and `2024-10-11 2200` respectively.
+- `editc 2 n/Rajini` Edits the name of the 2nd concert to be `Rajini`.

 ### Exiting the program : `exit`